oneeve8/kobble-data/content/feamber.md

 Or what if time is not actually linear?

 What if everything is a symbol, a metaphor?
-What if life is just o
+What if life is just one big lesson...

+A lesson in love.

+If we learn to love, is there any reason to come back?